Causes and Types Of Edwards Syndrome in India: Trisomy 18 Treatment Options

 Inheritance Pattern: Partial Edwards’ syndrome can be inherited since an unaffected person can carry such a genetic rearrangement, which increases their risk of having children with this syndrome.

-– The risk of having a baby with Edwards syndrome or trisomy 18 increases with advancing maternal age.
+– The risk of having a baby with Trisomy 18 increases with advancing maternal age.

-– Full Edwards syndrome is characterized by having a third copy of chromosome 18 existing in all of the cells.
+– Full Edwards’ syndrome effects is characterized by having a third copy of chromosome 18 existing in all of the cells.

-– When an extra copy of chromosome 18 exists in some of the cells, it is termed as mosaic Edwards syndrome.
+– When an extra copy of chromosome 18 exists in some of the cells, it is termed as mosaic Edwards’ syndrome or Trisomy 18.

 To know the symptoms of Edwards syndrome, consult your city’s top endocrinologist on the Mfine app

-Babies with Edwards syndrome either die before birth or have a short life span.
+Babies with Trisomy 18 either die before birth or have a short life span.
 Those who survive the full-term birth are born with severe mental and physical disabilities.

-There are a number of physical symptoms of Edwards syndrome.
+There are a number of physical symptoms of Trisomy 18:

-The most prominent symptom of babies born with Edwards syndrome is low birth weight and a weak cry.
+The most prominent signs that you can notice in a baby is low birth weight and a weak cry.

 Other symptoms also include: